shoumodip/bs/docs/tutorial.md

 Loading module 'one'
 ```

-### Extended Modules
-Extended modules can be imported within normal ones, and vice versa.
-If there
-is an extended as well as a normal module with the same name, the normal one
-will be imported.

 ## OOP
 I refuse to showcase the `Animal > Dog, Cat` nonsense, so here's a
 more applicable, albeit involved, example.